alroy/Gong-MCP/README.md

-# Gong MCP Server
+# Gong MCP

-An MCP (Model Context Protocol) server that exposes Gong call data to Claude Desktop.
+An MCP that exposes Gong call data to Claude Desktop.
 Part of the PM Signal Intelligence system.

 ## What it does